LLNL/zfp/docs/source/overview.rst

 * Via the :ref:`C API <hl-api>` when doing I/O in an application or otherwise performing data (de)compression online.
-High-speed, parallel compression is supported via OpenMP and CUDA.
+High-speed, parallel compression is supported via OpenMP, CUDA, and HIP.

 * Via |zfp|'s in-memory :ref:`compressed-array classes <arrays>` when
   performing computations on very large arrays that demand random access to